OECD-GVH Regional Centre for Competition in Budapest website

 Hungary’s economy is emerging from the crisis caused by COVID-19, yet sustaining the country’s robust pre-pandemic levels of growth will require reforms to foster productivity and job creation, according to a new OECD report.

-English, PDF, 316kb
+English, PDF, 177kb

-There are now 42 signatories to the OECD Declaration on Green Growth.
-Lithuania has joined Costa Rica, Colombia, Croatia, Latvia, Morocco, Tunisia, as well as OECD members in having adhered to the declaration.
+There are now 47 Adherents to the 2009 OECD Declaration on Green Growth.
+Romania has joined Costa Rica, Colombia, Croatia, Bulgaria, Georgia, Kazakhstan, Latvia, Lithuania, Morocco, Peru, Tunisia, as well as OECD members in having adhered to the Declaration.